-The Board authorized an aerial photo shoot which took place on July 15, 2007.
+The Board authorized an aerial photo shoot which took place on August 20-21, 2008.
 The flight itinerary was determined in advance by YGPNB Co-chair John Ritter, photographer Wayne Towriss, and Yukon Toponymist Garry Njootli.
-The flight originated in Whitehorse and included sections of the Teslin River, Yukon River, and Pelly River.
-The several hundred resulting digital and film images were later meticulously indexed and labeled.
+The flight originated in Whitehorse and included sections of the Yukon and Stewart Rivers, tributary streams to both rivers and significant lake features.
+The large corpus of resulting digital and film images was later meticulously indexed and labeled.

-It is the Board's desire to compile a very complete set of information for each place name it approves, including pronunciation, meaning and historical/cultural significance, and visual documentation wherever possible.
+It is the Board's objective to compile a very complete set of information for each place name it recommends for approval by the Minister, including pronunciation, meaning and historical/cultural significance, and visual documentation wherever possible.